DevMountain/Timeline/README.md

 ### View Hierarchy

 Implement the view hierarchy in Storyboards.
+The app will have a tab bar controller as the initial controller.
+The tab bar controller will have two tabs.

-The app will have a Timeline tableview that will also use a Search Controller to display search results.
-Both the Timeline view and the Search Results view will display a list of `Post` objects and segue to a `Post` detail view.
+The first is a navigation controller that has a PostListTableViewController that will display the list of posts, and will also use a UISearchController to display search results.
+Both the PostListTableViewController and the SearchResultsTableViewController (from the UISearchController) will display a list of `Post` objects and segue to a `Post` detail view.

+The second tab is a separate navigation controller that will hold a view controller to add new posts.
+We will talk about the second tab later.

-The Navigation Controller should have a Plus (+) button that presents a modal Add Post scene that will allow the user to select a photo, add a caption, and submit the photo.
+The first navigation controller should have a Plus (+) button that presents a modal Add Post scene that will allow the user to select a photo, add a caption, and submit the photo.

 1. Add a `UITableViewController` Timeline scene, embed it in a `UINavigationController`, add a Plus (+) button as the right bar button.
 2. Add a `PostListTableViewController` subclass of `UITableViewController` and assign it to the Timeline scene
 3. Add a `UITableViewController` Post Detail scene, add a segue to it from the Timeline scene
 4. Add a `PostDetailTableViewController` subclass of `UITableViewController` and assign it to the Post Detail scene